stirling-bike-club/stirling-bike-club.github.io/_posts/2020-01-08-new-publicity-officer.md

 Welcome to the new Stirling Bike Club blog.
 In case you missed the AGM in November, I (Andy Chambers) am the new publicity officer.
 And this is the first post on our new blog.
-Since I still consider myself to be relatively new to the the club, I hope you won’t mind me using the first post to introduce myself to those who might not have met me out on the road yet.
+Since I'm relatively new to the the club, please allow me to introduce myself to those of you who might not have met me out on the road yet.

 ![Andy Selfie](https://avatars3.githubusercontent.com/u/48030?s=250)